smcclab/smc-course/_assessments/03-solo-performance.md

 Your submission:

 - must be a video file with resolution no larger than 1920x1080 pixels.
 - must be a screencast (screen recording) from your computer showing the SMC software you have created in use.
+(Pure Data)
 - must be 120s-150s in length (2-2.5 minutes).
 - must have _excellent_ sound quality.
 - must be uploaded to [your fork of the solo performance template on **GitLab**]({{ template_repo }}) as a file named `solo-performance.mkv` by the due date.